wngkyle/Image-Processing-Scripts/README.md

 ## Image Processing Lab

+Practicing image processing, filtering, and transformation using python Pillow and OpenCV.

 - 2.1.1 Image Processing using Pillow
 - 2.1.2 Image Processing using OpenCV
 - 2.2.1 Basic Image Manipulation using Pillow